mutantturkey/FlyTracking/fly-tools/README.markdown

 derive-background
 -----------------

 This tool will generate a common background image of a set of video frames (PNGs), based on the statistical mode of each pixel.

+The program works by iterating through each image, through each pixel, adding them to a histogram and then calculates each pixel's mode and spews out the resulting image.

 Usage: